CyranoB/flash_cards/documentation/tech_stack_document.md

 ## Conclusion and Overall Tech Stack Summary

-To summarize, our tech stack is carefully selected to match the project’s goals and user needs:
+To summarize, our tech stack is carefully selected to match the project's goals and user needs:

 *   **Frontend:**

-    *   Next.js 14
+    *   Next.js 15 (with App Router)
     *   TypeScript
     *   Tailwind CSS
     *   shadcn